ComparativeGenomicsToolkit/cactus/README.md

 Cactus outputs its alignments in the [HAL](https://github.com/ComparativeGenomicsToolkit/hal) format.
 This format represents the alignment in a reference-free, indexed way, but isn't readable by many tools.
 To export a MAF (which by its nature is usually reference-based), you can use the `hal2maf` tool to export the alignment from any particular genome: `hal2maf <hal> --refGenome <reference> <maf>`.

 You can use the alignment to generate gene annotatations for your assemblies, using the [Comparative Annotation Toolkit](https://github.com/ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit).
+## Updating existing alignments
+Cactus supports incrementally updating existing alignments to add, remove, or update genomes.
+The process involves minor surgery on the output HAL files.
+See [this document](doc/updating-alignments.md) for details.
 # Frequently Asked Questions
 Q: I'm running under macOS using the Docker functionality and get an error from Docker: `docker: Error response from daemon: Mounts denied: [...]`